Solvent Black 3

 Solvent Black 3 is an azo dye.
 It is a non-fluorescent, relatively thermostable lysochrome (fat-soluble dye) diazo dye used for staining of neutral triglycerides and lipids on frozen sections and some lipoproteins on paraffin sections.
 It has the appearance of a dark brown to black powder with maximum absorption at 596–605 nm and melting point 120–124 °C. It stains blue-black.

 Applications

 Solvent Black 3 is used for a wide variety of commercial applications.

 In the laboratory, Solvent Black 3 is used for Sudan staining.
 Similar dyes include Oil Red O, Sudan III, and Sudan IV.
 It can be used to stain some other materials than the other Sudan dyes, as it is not so specific to lipids.
-It is used is in fingerprint enhancement.
+It is used in fingerprint enhancement.
 It is useful for detecting fats that are contaminated with oil and grease.
 In differentiating haematological disorders, it will stain myeloblasts but not lymphoblasts.

 It was introduced by Lison and Dagnelie in 1935.